litmuschaos/litmus/mkdocs/docs/experiments/categories/pods/container-kill.md

 ### Container Runtime Socket Path

-It defines the `CONTAINER_RUNTIME` and `SOCKET_PATH` ENV to set the container runtime and socket file path.
+It defines the `CONTAINER_RUNTIME` and `SOCKET_PATH` ENV to set the container runtime and socket file path:

 - `CONTAINER_RUNTIME`: It supports `docker`, `containerd`, and `crio` runtimes.
 The default value is `docker`.
-`SOCKET_PATH`: It contains path of docker socket file by default(`/var/run/docker.sock`).
+- `SOCKET_PATH`: It contains path of docker socket file by default(`/var/run/docker.sock`).
 For other runtimes provide the appropriate path.

 [embedmd]:# (https://raw.githubusercontent.com/litmuschaos/litmus/master/mkdocs/docs/experiments/categories/pods/container-kill/container-runtime-and-socket-path.yaml yaml)
 ```yaml